linda-seiter/cmsc315_project3/Project3.md

 The `CompleteBinaryTree` class defines one instance variable named `root`, which is an instance of the nested class `TreeNode`.
-Each `TreeNode` stores an integer value, along with references to left and right nodes that anchor two two subtrees.
+Each `TreeNode` stores an integer value, along with references to left and right nodes that are the roots of two subtrees.

 The `Main` class contains a `main` method with code to create an instance of